delpinolisette/delpinolisette.github.io/journal.md

 Journal
 =============================================

+### 5.21.2020

+I was happy with how the semester turned out!
+Now I have my sights on sharpening my Data Structures skills, by practicing implementing algorithms from graph theory in several different languages.

+I've also been thinking about how one can glean an incredible amount of mathematical or computational insight from trying to "break" something or testing really strange edge cases.
+In truth, this is what makes math and programming so fun to me.
+More thoughts coming soon.

 ### 4.1.2020

 Today I finished a long problem set for Analysis.
 While investigating answers on Desmos and Wolfram, I found some subtleties that were hard to see through algebraic manipulations alone.